-Note 1: The above table shows the number of vessels involved in accidents and incidents into which the JTSB launched an investigation as of the end of April 2013.
+Note 1: The above table shows the number of vessels involved in accidents and incidents into which the JTSB launched an investigation as of the end of February 2014.

-Note 2: The figures in the column "Casualty" are the number of cases involving death, death and injury, missing persons, or injury.
+Note 2: The figures in the column "Fatality/Injury" are the number of cases involving death, death and injury, missing persons, or injury which is not a result from other types of accident.